sssooonnnggg/usdc-viewer/README.md

 - Open a usdc file in vscode
 - Right click on the file and select "Open With Usdc Viewer" or "Save As Usda"
+- Right click a folder, and select "Convert Usdc to Usda In Folder"
 - Enjoy it!